An Introduction to Geometric Topology: Geodesic currents

-\begin{prop} If $m \in \Teich(S_g)$ we have $i(L_m, L_m) = -\pi^2 \chi(S_g)$. \end{prop} \begin{proof} Recall that $\calI$ may be interpreted as a bundle over $S_g$ and we want to compute the $L_m\times L_m$ volume of $\calI$.
+Recall that $\calI/_\Gamma$ may be interpreted as a bundle over $S_g$.
 We make a first-order computation on a very small region of $S_g$, which we may suppose to be Euclidean: a very thin rectangle $R$ in $S_g$ of sides $l$ and $a$ with $a \ll l$.
 We compute the volume of the portion of bundle lying above $R$.

-We integrate $L_m \times L_m$ on all pairs of segments intersecting in some point in $R$, and we consider only segments with both endpoints on the big $l$ sides, neglecting the small $a$ sides.
+We integrate $L_m \times L_m$ on all the pairs of segments intersecting in some point in $R$, and we consider only segments with both endpoints on the big $l$ sides, neglecting the small $a$ sides.
 A segment meeting the $l$ sides at angle $\theta$ has length $L(\theta) = a/\sin \theta$.
 By Proposition \ref{l:prop} the $L_m \times L_m$ volume of the portion of $\calI$ above $R$ is (at a first order) equal to

-The first-order contribution of a small region is hence $\frac{\pi}2$ times its area; by taking the limit we find that the contribution of any region is precisely $\frac{\pi}2$ its area and we conclude by Gauss-Bonnet theorem. \end{proof}
+The first-order contribution of a small region is hence $\frac{\pi}2$ times its area.
+Since the volume is induced by a differentiable form, by taking the limit we find that the contribution of any region is precisely $\frac{\pi}2$ its area and we conclude by the Gauss-Bonnet theorem. \end{proof}

 We have already noted that $i$ is symmetric and bilinear.
 As we mentioned, there is an evident analogy between the embeddings $\Teich(S_g)\hookrightarrow \calC$ and $\matH^n\hookrightarrow \matR^{n+1}$, since there is a bilinear form on both spaces $\calC$ and $\matR^{n+1}$, and $\Teich(S_g)$ is also contained in a ``hyperboloid'' consisting of vectors $v$ with $i(v,v) = k$ for some fixed $k \neq 0$.
 On the other hand $\calS$ is contained in the ``light cone'' formed by all vectors $v$ with $i(v,v)=0$.